Skip to main content

 View Study

-Regular crossword puzzle participation in cognitively intact older adults delays the onset of accelerated memory decline by approximately 2.5 years among those who subsequently develop dementia.
+Regular crossword participation delays onset of memory decline by approximately 2.5 years.

 Pillai et al. (2011) - Bronx Aging Study